MaximumMaxxx/Thomas.M/Lead in da gas.md

 Lead is not a good chemical to be around and it's not a good chemical to have in your gas.
 Studies have shown that violent crime and lead have a strong corrolation.
 Lead also has other long term side effects like depression, memory issues, headaches, etc.

+According to the UN the worldwide ban of leaded gas resulted in 2 million fewer early deaths, higher overall intelligence and 58 million fewer crimes.

 ![[Pasted image 20220512125431.png]]